 - Funding for Access work and Joint Projects

 The Forum meets three or four times a year in Castle Douglas.

-Minutes of previous Outdoor Access Forum minutes are available to download:
+Minutes of Outdoor Access Forum meetings are available to download once agreed: